 Acne/Acne Scarring

-Offered at our convenient location in Sonoma County, CA
+Offered at our convenient location

 Acne is a common skin condition caused by clogging of pores.
 Pores are tiny openings around hair follicles, sweat glands, and oil glands.
 Those oil glands, called sebaceous glands, produce a specific type of oil, called sebum, which moisturizes our skin.
 High sebum excretion is the main reason acne progresses.